henrikalbihn/henrikalbihn/README.md

 # Hi I'm Henrik. 👋

-I'm a data analyst in Institutional Research at Westcliff University. 📈
+I'm a data analyst on the science team at True Fit. 📈

 I'm also a graduate student in Data Science at CSUF. 🏫